 To create enduring value for all stakeholders and ensure the highest level of honestyintegrity and ethical behaviour in all its operations the Vigil Mechanism as envisaged inthe Companies Act 2013 the Rules prescribed thereunder and the SEBI Listing Regulationshas been implemented by the Company through the Whistle Blower Policy.
 The Policy providesfor adequate safeguards against victimisation of persons who use such mechanism and makeprovision for direct access to the Chairman of the Audit Committee.

 The Whistle Blower Policy may be accessed on the website of the Company atwww.keva.co.in.
-During the year under review no protected disclosure from any WhistleBlower was received by the designated officer under the Whistle Blower Policy.
+During the year under review no protected disclosure from any WhistleBlower was received by the designated officer.